 - Provide guidance, technical leadership, and support to projects, including project implementation strategy, work planning, mentoring of staff, tool development, and accompaniment of implementation and monitoring and evaluation activities.

-- Coordinate with project implementation teams to ensure quality and timeliness of deliverables.
+- Coordinate with project implementation teams to ensure quality and timeliness of deliverables, within budget.

 - Provide support or leadership as needed to identify and secure partners, consultants, and full-time staff related to nutrition.